 This approach is preferred as it allows Dr. Rohrich to perform the rhinoplasty with a much greater precision and care, improving results and patient satisfaction.
 Dr. Rohrich feels that the open rhinoplasty gives the opportunity for the best results for both subtle and dramatic changes in the nose.

 A very common misconception about rhinoplasty is that it will give you a nose that looks similar to the nose of anyone who has had a rhinoplasty by the same surgeon.
 In the past, even the best surgeons did not have the same kind of diversity with surgical procedures for rhinoplasty and they developed their own techniques which often resulted in similar looking noses.

 In the decades since then, cosmetic surgeons have been trained in a much wider variety of techniques to address each patient as a completely unique case with a customized treatment and surgical plan for rhinoplasty depending on their specific features.
 Today, the best rhinoplasty is one which creates a natural looking result.

-Dr. Rohrich has been a long advocate of advancing the art of rhinoplasty, co-authoring one of the leading textbooks on the topic, Dallas Rhinoplasty: Nasal surgery by the Masters in addition to presiding over the annual Dallas Rhinoplasty Symposium as the co-chairman, an event attended by surgeons from around the world.
+Dr. Rohrich has been a long advocate of advancing the art of rhinoplasty, co-authoring one of the leading textbooks on the topic, Dallas Rhinoplasty: Nasal surgery by the Masters in addition to presiding over the annual Dallas Rhinoplasty Meeting as the co-chairman, an event attended by surgeons from around the world.